-Fatal Drug Overdoses in Dramatic Decline [FEATURE]
+Fatal Drug Overdoses Are in Dramatic Decline [FEATURE]

 The numbers are still horrifically high, but dropping fast, for a variety of reasons.

 [image:1 align:left caption:true]Fatal drug overdoses have declined dramatically, according to the latest data from the Centers for Disease Control and Prevention.
 (CDC).
-The provisional drug overdose count for the 12-month period ending in April shows a 10 percent decrease in overdose deaths.
+The provisional drug overdose count for the 12-month period ending in April shows a ten percent decrease in overdose deaths.
 While overdose deaths appear to have plateaued in 2021-2022, they declined by three percent between 2022 and 2023, a decline that has only accelerated.

 Drug overdose deaths, which had been on the increase during the century's first two decades, exceeded 100,000 per year by mid-2021 and peaked at more than 111,000 per year in the summer of 2023.
 But by April of this year, the toll had dropped to 97,309.